kyma-project/website/content/blog-posts/2019-11-28-release-notes-1.8/index.md

 The capabilities of the [Runtime Provisioner](https://kyma-project.io/docs/1.8/components/compass/#architecture-components-runtime-provisioner) were extended - we've added support for provisioning Gardener clusters on Azure and AWS.
 Due to broadening capabilities of the Provisioner, we also changed the API a bit - the cluster config is now passed in a more generic way, which allows for easier integration with various Hyperscalers.

-### Connect with Remote Application from Cockpit
+### Connect with Applications from Cockpit

-Connecting with Remote Applications now doesn't require using the CLI.
+Connecting with Applications now doesn't require using the CLI.
 You can get the connection token by clicking **Connect** on the Application Details page.

 ### Fixed Scenario Details view